A grey Pie chart

-Here's a gray themed Pie chart.
+Here's a grey themed Pie chart.
 It uses the responsive function in order to allow for smaller screens, the labels are bold and the text is slightly smaller than usual.

 In terms of